 A full-face helmet like the TSG Pass or TSG Pass Pro will protect your jaws, face, and teeth in case of a hard fall to the ground.
 This is why I have now switched from the standard MIPS helmet to the Pass Pro.

-It’s an expensive helmet at around $220-$350, this need to be into consideration as to what the cost of a dental/hospital visit and the loss in income a big crash could result in.
+It’s an expensive helmet at around $220-$350, this needs to be into consideration as to what the cost of a dental/hospital visit and the loss in income a big crash could result in.

 The old recommendation for anyone wanting to have a cheaper alternative is to get a helmet with MIPS technology.
 MIPS is an acronym for Multi-Directional Impact Protection System.